multiRH/docu/src/2_python_env.md

-# 2. How to create a Python environment
+# B. How to create a Python environment

 ### 1. Creation of Python environment